USSBA/certify_design_system_gem/README.md

 #### Javascript

-add the `jquery-rails` gem to the Gemfile
+Add the `jquery-rails` gem to the Gemfile

 ```ruby
 gem 'jquery-rails'
 ```

-add the following to application.js on the Rails application (JQuery must be required above the gem)
+Add the following to application.js on the Rails application (JQuery must be required above the gem)

 ```javascript
 //= require jquery